 NO!
-Many people thing shark nets are an impenetrable “fence” that stops sharks from getting to the beach, this is not the case.
+Many people think shark nets are an impenetrable “fence” that stops sharks from getting to the beach, this is not the case.

 Statistics show that many of the target species caught are stuck in the beachward side of the net indicating they have already been to the beach (not eaten anyone) and then been caught as they were swimming away.
 WA beaches do not have shark nets and do not show a statistically significant difference in shark interactions compared to those states that do.

 It is hard to determine the effectiveness of a program like this as much like shark nets, drum lines are designed to kill sharks, they are however far less damaging to non-target species.
 A distinction should be made regarding “SMART” drumlines which more often allow sharks to be released alive.

 What better ways could we keep ourselves safe from sharks?